 top of page

-Couples Therapy in Georgetown, ON
+Couples Therapy in Georgetown On

+When a couple seeks out counselling, it means they have lost the ability to communicate in a way that leads to solutions to their problems.
+Couples therapists have been trained in understanding the dynamics of a relationship, are able to help couples begin to hear each other again, and can help each partner become less defensive of their position.

 Too many relationships are unintentionally hurt by well-meaning therapists who do not have training in couples counselling.
-A couples therapist will focus not just on one individual and that individuals' needs and problems.
-Instead their focus is on the relationship and the issues between the two clients that is causing them to reach out for help.
-When a couple seeks out counselling, it means they have lost the ability to communicate in a way that leads to solutions to their problems Couples therapists have been trained in understanding the dynamics of a relationship, are able to help couples begin to hear each other again, and can help each partner become less defensive of their position.

-All our couples therapists and interns have received specialized training in the Emotionally Focused Therapy approach for working with couples.
+All our couples therapists and interns have received specialized training in Emotionally Focused Therapy, the gold standard approach for working with couples.

-These Issues Troubling your Relationship?
+What's Troubling your Relationship?

-Few things in life are as painful as a dysfunctional or toxic relationship.
 It’s sad to see how long many couples suffer in these situations believing that there’s no help, or that they’ve tried everything.
-Whether there’s been one damaging event in your relationship, such as an affair, managing in your newly blended family or your difficulties have grown over time, Couples Therapy Centre can help.
+Whether there’s been one damaging event in your relationship, such as an affair, managing in your newly blended family, or your difficulties have grown over time, Couples Therapy Centre can help.

 What is the Couples Therapy & Marriage Counselling Process?

-All our couples therapists integrate research-based interventions based on the steps and stages of Emotionally Focused Therapy.
 Your services with Couples Therapy Centre will begin with a thorough assessment of your couple relationship.

 A joint session is followed by individual interviews with each partner whereby each partner provides information about themselves and their relationship.
 We then resume joint sessions for the remainder of our work together, provided couples therapy is safe and appropriate.